 Subrecipients must complete a Training Request Form and submit it electronically to the Cal OES Training Branch to be approved with a Training Feedback Number before beginning any training activities.
 This includes project components like travel to, materials for, or attendance in training courses.
-Training Feedback Numbers must be obtained no later than 30 days before the first day of the training or related activities.
+Training Feedback Numbers should be obtained no later than 30 days before the first day of the training or related activities.
+Requests that are submitted with less than 30 days prior to the start of the training or activity are not guaranteed to be approved in time and run the risk of training being unallowable.
 Training Feedback numbers must be included on the FMFW Training Ledger to be considered for reimbursement.